gillandsiphon/gillandsiphon.github.io/content/posts/calorie-vibe-check.md

 | 1 oz cheddar cheese               |                     115 |                  115 |       0 |            0    |
 | 1 large orange                    |                      86 |                   87 |       1 |            1.16 |
 | 1 cup black beans cooked          |                     241 |                  230 |     -11 |            4.56 |

+### Discussion

+3.5 Sonnet does very well—Claude seems to 'know' the standard calorie amounts set by the authority Cronometer and other calorie counters use for their data.
+The cases where Claude has an error, are contentious: for some foods, Cronometer allowed a 1:1 choice for the food_item cell, like "Cooked egg, large, 1".
+For others, not so: "1 slice whole wheat bread" gave the choices of "storebought" or "homemade/bakery", and within those choices slice sizes.
+These specificities were chosen arbitrarily by me, which to me, explains away some of the error. 🚩 For broccoli as another example specifically, Claude returns 27 calories, which is *correct* for the amount of *chopped* broccoli, and not *whole pieces*, an arbitrary assumption by me.

+### Conclusion

+Claude does well with returning calorie estimates, and specifically well for common, popular foods measured in single, standard units.